ADVERTISEMENT

 I recommend that you use accurate measuring tools.
 For instance, my stretchy Corriedale sock yarn measured 550 yards on a niddy-noddy, but the yarn meter (a tool that measures yardage as you wind a skein or ball of yarn) showed it was actually 516 yards—enough to make a difference for a project.

 Sometimes I sit down at my wheel and just want to play, with no predetermined outcome in mind, just freely spinning away.
-However, other times, I visualize a yarn and want to be able to re-create it or to remember how spinning that new and different kind of fiber felt.
+However, there are times when I visualize a yarn and want to be able to re-create it or remember how spinning that new and different kind of fiber felt.
 Taking notes and keeping records is an important part of tracking my spinning projects as well as helping me gauge my progress as a spinner.

 I also believe it is important to journal and keep ideas and questions to explore in a special place.
 I like to sketch future project ideas and describe their qualities.
 I find that some of these ideas may never manifest into a finished object, but when I am stuck for an idea, looking through the journal helps get my creative energy flowing.
 I always carry a small journal with me because I never know when I will be inspired.
 My phone camera is also useful for recording sudden bursts of inspiration, interesting color combinations, and unusual textures.